Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

 ![assets/images/posts/shellcoding/Untitled%2013.png](/assets/images/posts/shellcoding/Untitled%2013.png)

 Now breaking at start (1), we can carry out the first nop (2) (needed to effectively write to RIP for some reason when running the standalone shellcode ELF), then we're at the inc BYTE PTR instruction (3) - note that rip will actually point to _start + 0x7, becuase RIP will advance on this instruction.
-Finally, our instruction has been modified, yay!
+Finally, our instruction has been modified(4), it's switched from an al xor to an eax xor, yay!

 ## Read more shellcode in